 In California, after the cremation, the cremated remains may be returned to a designated family member or friend to be kept at home, scattered at sea (over 500 yards off the coast), scattered on private property with written permission, or released to a cemetery for burial or above-ground entombment.
-Cremation Society of Laguna also offers a non-witnessed scattering service three miles off the coast of Southern California.
+We also offer a non-witnessed scattering service three miles off the coast of Southern California.
 Cremated remains are often divided to satisfy various memorialization requests.
 There are smaller urns and even jewelry which hold “keepsake” portions of cremated remains.
 Cremation offers infinite possibilities to memorialize a loved one.

 How Can You Be Certain That All Remains Are Kept Separate, And You Receive The Correct Cremated Remains?